interledger/rfcs/0016-pre-shared-key/0016-pre-shared-key.md

 An advantage of PSK is that the pre-shared secret key only needs to be shared once.
 As long as both parties possess this key and are listening for transfers, they can send payments between one another.

 A disadvantage of PSK is that it is repudiable.
-Knowledge of a payment's fulfillment cannot be used as cryptographic proof that the receiver completed the payment, because both sender and receiver know how to generate the fulfillment with their pre-shared secret key.
-This causes no issues unless you have some other framework on top of ILP that relies on this cryptographic proof.
+Although the sender does get cryptographic proof that the recipient received the payment, that proof cannot be used to convince 3rd parties that the sender did indeed send the funds, because the sender could have generated the fulfillment themselves.
+However, simple proof for the sender that the recipient got the funds is sufficient in many applications.
+The [Interledger Payment Request](https://github.com/interledger/rfcs/blob/master/0011-interledger-payment-request/0011-interledger-payment-request.md) transport protocol should be used instead in cases where non-repudiable proof is required.

 ## Flow